 Dogs and cats require food that contains proteins, carbohydrates, fats, vitamins, and minerals for optimal health.
 It’s important to provide your pet with an appropriate balanced diet tailored to their age, weight, and activity level.

-Talk to a vet if you are not sure what kind of food is best for your pet or look up more information online.
+Talk to a vet if you are not sure what kind of food is best for your pet or look online for more information and resources like these Nature’s Blend reviews to get an idea of what dog owners have said about a particular brand.
 In addition to providing a balanced diet, you should also make sure your pet is getting enough water.

 Water helps keep the body hydrated, assists in digestion, and plays an important role in metabolic processes.
 Make sure there is always access to fresh, clean drinking for your pet.